pathway27/walk/README.md

   - Left  - Go up 27 lines
   - Right - Go down 27 lines

-NOTE: The viewer doesn't pause the game, it's still running behind!
+NOTE: The viewer doesn't pause the game, it's still running behind it!
+NOTE: Some lines maybe cut-off and you may need to use Left and Right to go to the next page

 ### TODO:

+- Some characters are broken like `¯`, `U+00AF`
 - Bigger font / custom font
-- Use Network for guides / server
-- More than one file per titleid
+- More than one walkthrough / file per titleid
+- Use Network for guides / guides API server
 - detect from emulators / psp mode
 - html